Finding a z-Score Given an Area In Exercises 23–30, find the indi... | Channels for Pearson+

 Area Under the Curve

 In the context of the normal distribution, the area under the curve represents the probability of a random variable falling within a particular range.
-For a given z-score, the area to the left indicates the proportion of the distribution that is less than that z-score.
-This concept is vital for finding z-scores corresponding to specific probabilities, such as the 78.5% area mentioned in the question.
+For z-scores, this area can be found using z-tables or statistical software.
+When given a specific area, such as 2.275%, one can determine the corresponding z-score that marks that percentile in the distribution, which is crucial for hypothesis testing and confidence intervals.

 Recommended video: